Learning to Cope with Performance

 j.

-preparation results in a calm, positive attitude and a confident performance.
+thorough preparation results in a calm, positive attitude and a

 3.